byuccl/ddr_rowhammer/radiation2023/DDR3_PARSE_LOGS/DDR3_Results.md

 - The error at address 0x12925ef has been found 19 teams during this test, and the error at address 0x05e250e was found 14 times.
 - This test timed out 43 times
   - In the first timeout, the BIST was starting the reading command and no output came out.
 The BIST was in the idle state.
 After the board was repowered, the next one happened 5 min afterwards, the same thing happened: the reading command was sent and no output came out.
 The BIST was in an error-reading state.
 The next time, the reader command was started and the BIST was in a writing state.
 Afterwards, the BIST was stuck in a reading state and timeouts happened over and over again.
-- At time 18:09:00, there were 5122 errors and these were the weird errors that have just random values that is no where near the pattern written.
+- SEFI: At time 18:09:00, there were 5122 errors and these were the weird errors that have just random values that is no where near the pattern written.
 These errors were gone at 18:14:12
 - This pattern just kept happening the same as some previous tests,teh weird errors show up and then they are gone.
 But they show up again after some time

 - 0x15925ef:  a5a5a5a5 a5e5a5a5 a5a5a5a5 a5a5a5a5